frederikheld/treecam/src/README.md

 ## Prepare SD card

+On balenaCloud:

 Create a new device in the previously created app "TreeCam".
 Follow the dialog to download a balenaOS image.
 You can (but don't need to) specify your WiFi credentials in this dialog.
 If no WiFi is configured, the device will open a captive portal to configure WiFi credentials on startup.

+On your computer:

 The download will be a `zip` file that contains an `img` file.
 Unzip it so that you can work with the `img` file.

-On your computer:

-The previously downloaded image is an empty balenaOS image that is linked to the "TreeCam" app in your account.
+The image is an empty balenaOS image that is linked to the "TreeCam" app in your account.
 If you haven't configured WiFi credentials in the process, it won't even be able to pull the app from balenaCloud.
 This is why we are going to [preload](https://www.balena.io/docs/reference/balena-cli/#preload-image) the image before we flash it to the SD card.

 Make sure you're in the `src/` directory and that you have the path where you have downloaded the balenaOS image at hand.
 Then preload the image: